Report emphasizes Seventh-day Adventist mandate to mission.

 But, he cautioned, the work is not finished.
 Using Revelation 10:11 as a mandate, Ng quoted, “You must prophecy again about many peoples, nations, tongues and kings.”
-“These are our marching orders of the Church,” he said, ”to spread the gospel all over the world, to proclaim the Three Angels Messages.”
+“This is our marching orders of the Church,” he said, ”to spread all over the world, to proclaim the Three Angels Messages.”

 Concluding his remarks, Ng brought attendees back to Battle Creek.
 The first 30 years after the founding of the Seventh-day Adventist Church signaled unparalleled global expansion.
 “We caught the vision in the early days!” said Ng.
 “Right here in Battle Creek!”

 Find the each of the components for the full Secretary’s report here

 Following his introduction of the Secretary’s Report, Ng introduced Gary Krause, director of Adventist Mission.
 Krause highlighted several entities that make up the mission family at the General Conference.
 These include the

 Office of Archives, Statistics and Research (ASTR), Inter-Division Service Employees (ISE), Deferred Mission Appointee program (DMA), Adventist Volunteer Service (AVS) and the Institute of World Mission (IWM) which gives missionaries cross-cultural tools and training as they enter the field.